 "Yes.
 Never wet your scooper, especially with hot water," says Bauer.
 "A dry, room-temperature scooper is always the way to go.
 Using a wet scoop glazes ice cream with a thin layer of ice—and hot water will melt ice cream too much, causing ice crystals to form faster when you return the pint to your freezer."

-Does the kind of ice cream scooper you use matter?
+Does the kind of ice cream scoop you use matter?

 "Nothing beats a Zeroll scoop," says Bauer.
 "The handle is filled with a liquid that transfers heat from your hand to the aluminum scoop, which melts just a little bit of ice cream as you run it over the surface and cleanly releases the ice cream from the metal."

-This is the type of scooper that’s used in Jeni’s Splendid Ice Cream shops across the country.
-Bauer even says that a disher—which is likely what first comes to mind when you think of a traditional scooper with its lever and spring—doesn’t yield as perfect of an ice cream scoop.
+This is the type of scoop that's used in Jeni's Splendid Ice Cream shops across the country.
+Bauer even says that a disher—which is likely what first comes to mind when you think of a traditional scoop with its lever and spring—doesn't yield as perfect a result.

 What's the best way to store leftover ice cream?